 If you or your team is struggling with research check out our Best Practices for Showcasing Your Executive Recruiting Research.

-Constructing Clear and Succinct Outreach
+Construct a Clear and Succinct Outreach Message

 It's your job as a recruiter to present your intended audience with the information they need to make an informed decision.
 This responsibility is why it's crucial to ensure you're getting your message across as clear and straightforward as possible.
 Whether it’s an email, InMail, or phone call, you should include the following in your outreach.